“Jesus summoned His twelve disciples and gave them authority…” (10:1).

-It is a collective call to the twelve that undoubtedly ignited fear as they heard their Master speak of the likelihoods of charges before the courts, family betrayals, beatings and even death.
+It is a collective call to the twelve that undoubtedly ignited fear as they heard their Master speak of the likelihood of charges before the courts, family betrayals, beatings and even death.
 “Therefore do not fear them, for there is nothing concealed that will not be revealed, or hidden that will not be known.
-27 What I tell you in the darkness, speak in the light; and what you hear whispered in your ear, proclaim upon the housetops.”
-[10:26-27]
+27 What I tell you in the darkness, speak in the light; and what you hear whispered [emphasis added] in your ear, proclaim upon the housetops,” (10:26-27).

 In the midst of the assembly of the twelve, there is a summons to quiet, to a place where His Whispers can be heard in the darkness, to that place of intimacy to hear His Whispers in their ear; this will enable them to combat fear and speak the truth.

 His Whispers diminish the enemy.
 “Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.”
 (10:28).

 His Whispers value His children.
 “Are not two sparrows sold for a cent?
 And yet not one of them will fall to the ground apart from your Father.
 30 But the very hairs of your head are all numbered.
 31 So do not fear; you are more valuable than many sparrows,” (10:29-30).